radovanbotik/homework_v1/README.md

    const [cartItems, setCartItems] = useState([]);
    ```

-   - Items are added with `addToCart(item)`
+   - Items are added using `addToCart(item)`
-   - If the item already exists, its count is incremented
+   - Existing items have their count incremented
-   - Otherwise, a new item is added with `count: 1`
+   - New items are added with `count: 1`
-   - Uses immutable state updates with spread syntax
+   - State updates are immutable using the spread operator

+   **Note:** In this demo app, each cart operation function (e.g., `addToCart`, `removeFromCart`, `destroyCartItem`) receives the **entire item object** rather than just the item's ID.
+This simplifies the logic since no data fetching is involved.
+   In a production app with a real backend, you would likely pass only the item's ID and fetch the rest of the necessary data as needed.

 2. **Cart Visibility**